The difference variational bicomplex and multisymplectic systems: Introduction

 Over the last three decades, symmetry analysis for differential equations has been extended to difference equations (see \cite{Do2001,Do2010,Hy2005,RaHy2007,PH2022,Xe2018,Hy2014,LeTrWi2000,Pe2013,Pe2017}).
 Difference forms \cite{MaHy2008} and the difference variational complex \cite{HyMa2004} have also been developed.
 These results are fundamentally important for the geometric analysis of finite difference numerical schemes.
 For instance, a variational integrator yields Euler--Lagrange equations from a difference Lagrangian form.

-This paper formally introduces the difference variational bicomplex, that was proposed in the thesis \cite{Pe2013}, and examines some of its applications.
+This paper describes the difference variational bicomplex, as proposed in the thesis \cite{Pe2013}, and examines some of its applications.
 Section \ref{sec:vb} begins with a brief review of the differential variational bicomplex, which is a natural setting for multisymplectic systems of PDEs.
 Section \ref{sec:dvb} develops the main ideas and structures for the difference variational bicomplex.
 Exactness of the difference variational bicomplex plays an essential role in applications, giving coordinate-free versions of Noether's theorem for finite difference variational problems and multisymplectic partial difference equations (P$\Delta$Es).
-(A proof of exactness is given in an Appendix.)
+(See the Appendix for a proof of exactness.)
 Section \ref{sec:hasy} uses the bicomplex to develop a coordinate-free difference version of Hamilton's principle.
-In Section \ref{sec:mupde}, the conservation of multisymplectic structures is studied for P$\Delta$Es and we explain the link between multisymplectic systems and degenerate difference Lagrangian structures.
-By defining discrete multimomentum maps, conservation laws of multisymplectic systems are obtained.
-In Section \ref{sec:multisyin}, we describe a generalized difference variational bicomplex that is the natural setting for multisymplectic integrators on a non-uniform mesh.
+In Section \ref{sec:mupde}, the conservation of multisymplectic structures is studied for P$\Delta$Es, and we explain the link between multisymplectic systems and first-order quasilinear difference Lagrangian structures.
+Section \ref{sec:mommap} defines discrete multimomentum maps, which generate conservation laws of a given multisymplectic system.
+In Section \ref{sec:multisyin}, we adapt the difference variational bicomplex to multisymplectic integrators on a logically-rectangular mesh.